-Most nylon ties and parts you buy from us are made from type 6/6 Nylon.
+According to Swain, common nylon ties and parts are made from type 6/6 Nylon.
 Manufacturers ship the parts in heavy-wall, heat-sealed, polyethylene bags.
 Before the bags are sealed, they add moisture at the rate of .025 times the weight of the parts.
-Then, they recommend you store the bags at 73°F (± 15°F) at 50% relative humidity.
+Then, they recommend the bags be stored at 73°F (± 15°F) at 50% relative humidity.

-If your warehouse, factory floor, or assembly area is not kept at that temperature range or relative humidity, or if you open a bag of nylon parts and don’t reseal it airtight, brittleness and snapping may result.
+If warehouses, factory floors, or assembly areas are not kept at that temperature range or relative humidity, or if bags of nylon parts are opened and not resealed airtight, brittleness and snapping may result.

 - Weigh the parts